Deere & Company (NYSE:DE) PT Raised to $402.00 at Deutsche Bank Aktiengesellschaft

-Deere & Company (NYSE:DE) had its price objective increased by analysts at Deutsche Bank Aktiengesellschaft from $360.00 to $402.00 in a note issued to investors on Tuesday, The Fly reports.
-The brokerage presently has a “hold” rating on the industrial products company’s stock.
-Deutsche Bank Aktiengesellschaft’s price objective indicates a potential upside of 5.37% from the stock’s current price.
+Deere & Company (NYSE:DE) had its target price raised by analysts at Deutsche Bank Aktiengesellschaft from $360.00 to $402.00 in a report released on Monday, Benzinga reports.
+The firm currently has a “hold” rating on the industrial products company’s stock.
+Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 4.94% from the company’s previous close.

-A number of other equities research analysts have also recently commented on DE.
-Morgan Stanley increased their price objective on shares of Deere & Company from $394.00 to $410.00 and gave the company an “overweight” rating in a research note on Monday.
-Stifel Nicolaus raised their price target on shares of Deere & Company from $325.00 to $365.00 and gave the stock a “buy” rating in a research note on Monday, March 1st.
-Argus increased their price objective on shares of Deere & Company from $280.00 to $380.00 and gave the stock a “buy” rating in a report on Monday, March 1st.
-Jefferies Financial Group increased their price objective on shares of Deere & Company from $320.00 to $350.00 and gave the stock a “buy” rating in a report on Friday, January 15th.
-Finally, Credit Suisse Group increased their price objective on shares of Deere & Company from $343.00 to $403.00 and gave the stock an “outperform” rating in a report on Monday, March 1st.
-Five equities research analysts have rated the stock with a hold rating, fifteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Deere & Company presently has an average rating of “Buy” and an average price target of $327.95.
+DE has been the topic of several other reports.
+Jefferies Financial Group raised their target price on shares of Deere & Company from $320.00 to $350.00 and gave the stock a “buy” rating in a research report on Friday, January 15th.
+Citigroup lifted their price objective on shares of Deere & Company from $325.00 to $375.00 and gave the company a “neutral” rating in a research note on Wednesday, March 10th.
+Oppenheimer lifted their price target on shares of Deere & Company from $331.00 to $380.00 and gave the stock an “outperform” rating in a research note on Monday, March 1st.
+Credit Suisse Group lifted their price target on shares of Deere & Company from $343.00 to $403.00 and gave the stock an “outperform” rating in a research note on Monday, March 1st.
+Finally, Barclays lifted their price target on shares of Deere & Company from $330.00 to $350.00 and gave the stock an “overweight” rating in a research note on Monday, February 22nd.
+Five equities research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company.
+Deere & Company currently has an average rating of “Buy” and a consensus target price of $327.95.

-Deere & Company (NYSE:DE) last announced its quarterly earnings results on Thursday, February 18th.
-The industrial products company reported $3.87 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $2.17 by $1.70.
-The business had revenue of $8.05 billion during the quarter, compared to the consensus estimate of $7.12 billion.
+Deere & Company (NYSE:DE) last announced its quarterly earnings data on Thursday, February 18th.
+The industrial products company reported $3.87 EPS for the quarter, topping the Zacks’ consensus estimate of $2.17 by $1.70.
 Deere & Company had a net margin of 7.74% and a return on equity of 22.17%.
-The business’s revenue was up 23.3% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.63 EPS.
-On average, research analysts anticipate that Deere & Company will post 13.09 EPS for the current year.
+The company had revenue of $8.05 billion during the quarter, compared to the consensus estimate of $7.12 billion.
+During the same quarter in the prior year, the firm earned $1.63 EPS.
+Deere & Company’s quarterly revenue was up 23.3% on a year-over-year basis.
+Sell-side analysts forecast that Deere & Company will post 13.09 EPS for the current year.

-Hedge funds have recently modified their holdings of the stock.
-BlackRock Inc. lifted its stake in shares of Deere & Company by 1.5% in the 4th quarter.
-BlackRock Inc. now owns 20,066,592 shares of the industrial products company’s stock valued at $5,398,918,000 after purchasing an additional 292,485 shares during the period.
-JPMorgan Chase & Co. raised its stake in Deere & Company by 4.9% during the 4th quarter.
-JPMorgan Chase & Co. now owns 5,441,488 shares of the industrial products company’s stock worth $1,464,031,000 after buying an additional 253,994 shares during the period.
-FMR LLC raised its stake in shares of Deere & Company by 37.8% in the fourth quarter.
-FMR LLC now owns 4,701,751 shares of the industrial products company’s stock worth $1,265,007,000 after purchasing an additional 1,289,219 shares during the last quarter.
-Norges Bank purchased a new stake in shares of Deere & Company in the fourth quarter worth approximately $1,006,240,000.
-Finally, Northern Trust Corp raised its stake in shares of Deere & Company by 0.6% in the fourth quarter.
-Northern Trust Corp now owns 3,714,956 shares of the industrial products company’s stock worth $999,509,000 after purchasing an additional 22,735 shares during the last quarter.
-Institutional investors and hedge funds own 66.77% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+United Bank grew its stake in Deere & Company by 12.7% during the 3rd quarter.
+United Bank now owns 4,353 shares of the industrial products company’s stock valued at $965,000 after acquiring an additional 489 shares in the last quarter.
+Great West Life Assurance Co.
+Can boosted its position in Deere & Company by 7.2% during the third quarter.
+Great West Life Assurance Co.
+Can now owns 280,105 shares of the industrial products company’s stock worth $62,073,000 after purchasing an additional 18,905 shares during the period.
+IHT Wealth Management LLC boosted its position in Deere & Company by 7.4% during the third quarter.
+IHT Wealth Management LLC now owns 2,772 shares of the industrial products company’s stock worth $614,000 after purchasing an additional 191 shares during the period.
+Paces Ferry Wealth Advisors LLC bought a new stake in Deere & Company during the third quarter worth approximately $641,000.
+Finally, Advisor Partners LLC boosted its position in Deere & Company by 0.4% during the third quarter.
+Advisor Partners LLC now owns 10,898 shares of the industrial products company’s stock worth $2,415,000 after purchasing an additional 48 shares during the period.
+Hedge funds and other institutional investors own 66.77% of the company’s stock.

 Deere & Company, together with its subsidiaries, manufactures and distributes various equipment worldwide.
 The company operates through three segments: Agriculture and Turf, Construction and Forestry, and Financial Services.
 The Agriculture and Turf segment provides various agriculture and turf equipment, and related service parts, including large, medium, and utility tractors; tractor loaders; combines, cotton pickers, cotton strippers, and sugarcane harvesters; harvesting front-end equipment; sugarcane loaders and pull-behind scrapers; tillage, seeding, and application equipment comprising sprayers, nutrient management, and soil preparation machinery; self-propelled forage harvesters and attachments, balers, and mowers; riding lawn equipment, golf course equipment, utility vehicles, and commercial mowing equipment along with associated implements; integrated agricultural solutions and precision technologies; and other outdoor power products.